-Embarking on a legal tech journey generally means taking one of two paths – either working with a connected platform approach or managing one or more point solutions.
+Embarking on a legal tech journey generally means taking one of two paths – either working with a connected workspace approach or managing one or more point solutions.

 Point solutions offer an immediate solution to a single problem, but are limited in their capacity to cater for further problem solving down the track when the next problem arises.
 This necessitates the implementation of yet another point solution, until the legal department is juggling several software products and vendors that all need to be managed.